Vein and Redness Removal in Scottsdale, AZ 85260

 How KTP Laser Vein Removal Works

-Each session is performed in our office using advanced technology designed for vascular targets:
+Each session is performed in our office using laser settings selected for the vessel type, depth, color, and treatment area:

 1. Skin assessment.
-Dr. Borakowski evaluates your skin type, identifies specific vessels, and confirms KTP is the right tool for your concerns.
+Dr. Borakowski evaluates your skin type, identifies specific vessels, and confirms KTP is the right tool for your vein conditions and concerns.

 2. Preparation.
 The area is cleansed in-office.
 Topical numbing is available, though most patients tolerate treatment without it.

 3. Laser application.
 Green-light pulses target each visible vessel.
 Hemoglobin absorbs the energy, vessel walls coagulate, and the vessel collapses.
-Variable pulse duration (1–10ms) matches vessel size [7], while cryogen spray cooling protects skin.
+Variable pulse duration (1–10ms) helps match the vessel size [7], while cryogen spray cooling helps protect the skin surface during treatment.

 4. Reabsorption.
 Over 4–8 weeks, the body reabsorbs the treated vessel as it fades progressively.
-No special equipment is needed at home — care is minimal after leaving our office.
+Aftercare is simple and does not require special at-home devices or complicated wound care.

 Sessions last 15–30 minutes.
 Most patients describe a light rubber-band snap — noticeable but brief.
 The entire time in our clinic is typically under an hour.